LezWatch/lwtv-plugin/readme.md

 * `cmb2_ajax.js` - Ajaxified code for CMB2 and post edits
 * `jquery.tablesorter.js` - Allow for table sorting
 * `palette.js` - Colors for charts

+### Blocks (aka Gutenberg)

+Stored in `/blocks/`

+Blocks for Gutenberg.
+The file `_main.php` acts as an autoloader.
+If you're updating the CSS, you will need to rebuild the blocks.
+Read `/blocks/README.md` for more information or just tell Mika what to change.

+The source code is in `/src/` broken up by folder, with one special file

+* `calendar.php` - Calendar specific code
+* `serverside.php` - Server-side Renders: Run PHP code in JS blocks
+* `/_common/` - Common PHP, CSS, and JS code for all blocks
+* `/affiliate-grid/` - A bootstrap styled grid to show affiliate links
+* `/author-box/` - Author Boxes: Display author information
+* `/glossary/` - Glossary: Show a visual glossary of taxonomies with icons
+* `/grade/` - Grade: Give something a grade and an explanation
+* `/screener/` - Screeners: For reviews of shows that haven't aired yet
+* `/tvshow-calendar/` - TV Show Calendar: Lists all the shows on air

 ### Custom Post Types